-The Dissertation consists of an original and substantial research study designed, conducted, and reported by the student with the guidance of the Dissertation Advisory Committee.
-The written Dissertation must include a common theme with an introduction and literature review, details of the study, and results and conclusions prepared in accordance with program and university requirements.
-The Dissertation is expected to represent a significant contribution to the discipline.
-Since this work must be original, it is very important that care is taken in properly citing ideas and quotations of others.
+Since this work must be original, it is very important that care is taken in properly citing ideas, quotations, and non-textual works (e.g., images, sounds, code) created by others.
+Both digital work and traditional text-based components of the dissertation must demonstrate appropriate citation practices, including acknowledging any collaborators, giving proper attribution to images, sounds, and other creative works (including creative commons-licensed or copyrighted works), and giving proper attribution to code bases, libraries, and other tools used in production.
 Failure to do so is academic dishonesty and subject to termination from the program without receiving the degree.
 An oral defense of the Dissertation is required.
 Students should begin the process of identifying a Dissertation Chair and committee as they complete the Candidacy Examination.
 Depending on their progress or the interdisciplinary nature of their study, some students may require additional time to form their committees, but as the Candidacy Examination draws to completion, students should have begun formulating their dissertation project and prospectus.
 Depending on a student's program or development, the Dissertation Chair and committee may, or may not be, the same members as the Candidacy Examination Chair and committee.